 What we have written here is not legal advice nor is it a substitute for legal advice.
 Once you have read this, it’s time to get advice regarding your specific child support matter.
 Our family law firm handles child support matters in divorce and paternity cases within Orange County.
 We are selective about the cases we take on and only represent good people with the right intentions and who are serious about hiring quality representation for their California child support case.

 We offer an affordable, initial strategy session where we discuss your specific child support facts and your questions.
 If our firm is a good fit for your needs and we believe we can help you, we will then give you a quote for that representation.
+We have three Orange County offices to serve you.
+To reach us at our central office, call (714) 937-1193 or you may complete the form at the end of this guide for us to contact you.

 If you need legal representation outside of those counties, please consult with an experienced family law attorney in your area.